Defense Contract Management Agency

-The Defense Contract Management Agency (DCMA) is an agency of the United States federal government reporting to the Under Secretary of Defense for Acquisition and Sustainment.
+The Defense Contract Management Agency (DCMA) is an agency of the United States federal government reporting to the under secretary of defense for acquisition and sustainment.
 It is responsible for administering contracts for the Department of Defense (DoD) and other authorized federal agencies.
 Its headquarters is located at Fort Lee, Virginia.
-DCMA sometimes handles Foreign Military Sales contracts.
+DCMA also administers Foreign Military Sales contracts.

 History

 Contract administration within DoD has been studied and modified for many years.
 In the early 1960s, a study was commissioned by the Secretary of Defense to examine the entire DoD contracting process.
 Known as "Project 60," the findings pointed to numerous benefits of consolidating contract administration and audit.
 At that time, each defense agency and military service was administering and auditing its own contracts, which resulted in a great amount of duplicate effort.
 Many of the contract administration responsibilities were eventually moved to the Defense Logistics Agency (DLA).
 However, the military services continued to retain oversight of the major weapon systems acquisition programs.